Kvieta1990/Kvieta1990.github.io/_posts/2025-01-17-rmcprofile_dev_env_win.md

 This blog is for noting down the details about setting up the development environment for RMCProfile on Windows machine.
 The notes here are still based on the conventional way of compiling using `make` files.
 There is some work happening in the background now to transfer the compiling to using `cmake`.
 Before the whole pipeline of `cmake` is ready, we will still rely on the route as in the current blog.
 In fact, even the current route is depracated, some of the notes will still apply when setting up the development environment.

 - Nowadays, we are pretty much using the intel Fortran compiler which now is free, through the `oneAPI` toolkit.
-To install the compiler, we need to first install `Microsoft Visual Studio` (the community version is fine, which is free).
+To install the compiler, we need to first install `Microsoft Visual Studio` (the community version is fine, and it is free).
 We may need to remove whatever existing old versions of `Microsoft Visual Studio` (e.g., the 2019 version may need to be removed, if the we intend to use the 2022 version).
 I am not sure whether this is the cause for my issue, but in my case, I have been struggling a lot with the `oneAPI` setup in the down stream.
-Anyhow, having a clean version of 2022 works turns out to be working fine for me.
+Anyhow, having a clean version of 2022 turns out to be working fine for me.

 - Then we want to install the `OneAPI` toolkit.